Netflix/metaflow-docs/docs/scaling/data.md

 We recommend that you use `metaflow.S3` in a `with` scope in Python.
 Objects retrieved from S3 are stored in local temporary files for the lifetime of the `with` scope, not in memory.
 You can use `metaflow.S3` without `with` but in this case you need to call `s3.close()` to get rid of the temporary files.
 See examples of this below.

 Note that in order to get the maximum performance out of `metaflow.S3`, you need to set your `@resources` properly.
-However don't request more resources than what your workload actually needs.
+However, don't request more resources than what your workload actually needs.

 ### Choosing the context